s1vax/Meshtastic/README.md

 ## 🛠️ Hardware and Specific Configurations

-In the following sections, we will delve deeper into the configuration and optimization of 2 specific mesh device models, the Heltec T114 v2 and the Seed Xiao nrf52840, detailing their features, advantages, connection schemes, flashing and configurations.
+In the following sections, we will delve into two specific mesh device models, the Heltec T114 v2 and the Seed Xiao nrf52840, detailing their features, advantages, connection diagrams, flashing, and configurations.
+They will be configured as Personal or Mobile Nodes, with the aim of verifying their functionality and establishing initial communication.

 ***NOTE:*** This configuration is based on Argentina; if you are from another country, you will probably have to make certain adjustments (mainly in the LoRa configuration section).